astrodbtoolkit/AstrodbKit/docs/index.rst

     db.query(db.Spectra).spectra(fmt='astropy')

-These three calls will return results from the Spectra table and will attempt to convert the *spectrum* column to a Spectrum1D object for each row.
+These three calls will return results from the Spectra table and will attempt to convert the *spectrum* column to a Spectrum object for each row.
 Multiple columns to convert can also be passed as a list.
 The parameter `spectra_format` can be specified if **specutils** is having trouble determining the type of spectrum.

 Spectra need to be specified as either URL or paths relative to an environment variable,